milgra/cortex/README.md

 ### TODO

+- imageelement throw error is resource directory not exists braw/cortex
 - keyboard control in menu
 - rethink scene generation, it's hard to understand currently and flipping is visible on narrow screens